Omoshlawi/smart_cafteria/README.md

     Age int CHECK (Age>=18)
 );

-//To allow naming of a CHECK constraint, and for defining a CHECK
-//constraint on multiple columns, use the following SQL syntax:
+--To allow naming of a CHECK constraint, and for defining a CHECK --constraint on multiple columns, use the following SQL syntax:

 CREATE TABLE Persons (
     ID int NOT NULL,